cloudera/hue/README.rst

 Development Prerequisites
 ===========================
-1. Also, you'll need these library development packages and tools installed on your system:
+You'll need these library development packages and tools installed on your system:

     Debian:
       * ant